Holistic Approaches to Chronic Kidney Disease

 Blood urea nitrogen (BUN) is a protein waste that is measured in a blood test.

 Therefore, a diet that has high levels of cooked protein is more stressful

 to the kidneys and results in higher toxicity (BUN) in the blood if the kidneys are not functioning well.
 Raw protein, in comparison,

 digests more completely with less waste.
-This results in more protein for healing and rebuilding tissue without the renal stress.
+This results in more protein for healing and rebuilding tissue without the kidney stress.
 Remember,

 by nature carnivores eat a very high protein diet.
 They should have the ability to handle it.
 Another benefit of the raw foods is that